Bulletproof glass

 Bulletproof glass comes in all shapes and sizes to give different levels of protection in different situations.

-You're most likely to find it places like banks, where the tellers typically sit behind thick bulletproof windows and use bulletproof drawers to exchange paperwork and money with customers.
+You're most likely to find it in places like banks, where the tellers typically sit behind thick bulletproof windows and use bulletproof drawers to exchange paperwork and money with customers.

 Generally speaking, the thicker the glass and the more layers it has, the more energy it can absorb and the more protection it will give.
-Basic bulletproof glass ranges from about 3cm (1.185 in) to 4cm (1.59 in) thick, but it can be made
+Basic bulletproof glass ranges from about 3cm (1.185 in) to 4cm (1.59 in) thick, but it can be made twice this thick if necessary.

-That's may not be a problem in a bank, but it's certainly a consideration when you're trying to bulletproof
+That may not be a problem in a bank, but it's certainly a consideration when you're trying to bulletproof

 a president's car or a